 An Example of an Independent Press Trip

-Back in September and October we planned a 30 day independent press trip to Western Europe, specifically Germany, Austria, Switzerland, Slovenia and Italy.
-We reached out individually to hotels and a few tour companies and were able to have more than half of our accommodation sponsored and a few tours thrown in.
+On one particular trip I planned a 30 day independent press trip to Western Europe, specifically Germany, Austria, Switzerland, Slovenia and Italy.
+I reached out individually to hotels and a few tour companies and were able to have more than half of our accommodation sponsored and a few tours thrown in.

 With 20,000 blog visitors and 47,000 social media followers (at the time) we had the greatest success with mid priced to luxury hotel chains.
 During our pitching rounds we also offered a review on our luxury travel blog for the higher priced hotels (I believe we had 6-7000 visitors and an extra 11,000 social media followers at the time).
 We had an advantage because we have two blogs.